 Striving to bring pet therapy closer to others, WAGS partners with schools, community programs, healthcare facilities, the airport, and senior care homes.
 WAGS Pet Therapy has been well-received in our community.

 A nonprofit organization, WAGS consists of all non-paid volunteers.
 We have membership requirements, as well as policies and procedures with standardized guidelines.
-We encourage our members to become our leaders, and we have a large number engaging in keeping WAGS running smoothly.
+We encourage our members to fill leadership roles that keep WAGS running smoothly.